 1) They must be accompanied by an adult at all times.

-2) They are subject to distance limitations as defined by the UKA.
-These are
+2) They are subject to distance guidelines as generally recognised by the running community.
+These are as follows

 Aged 13-14 6000 metres